 Inspect the shipping container

-Keep the damaged shipping container or cushioning material until the contents of the shipment have been completely checked and the instrument has passed both electrical and mechanical tests.
+Keep the shipping container or cushioning material until the contents of the shipment have been completely checked and the instrument has passed both electrical and mechanical tests.
 The consigner or carrier is responsible for damages to the instrument resulting from shipment.
 SIGLENT will not provide free maintenance or replacement for shipping damages.

 Inspect the instrument